 Conversion rate AOV EPC

-Voucher 27.1% £35.13 £0.84
+Coupon 27.1% \$48.81 \$1.17

-Editorial 5.4% £29.84 £0.20
+Editorial 5.4% \$41.46 \$0.28

-In this example, the editorial affiliate is on a commission rate almost double that of the voucher site, but a combination of a more than fivefold click-to-sale rate and 18% higher average order value for the voucher site, means they have to drive four clicks for every single voucher code site interaction to pull in the same revenue.
-It would, however, be difficult to draw the conclusion that vouchers deliver four times as much value as other affiliate types.
+In this example, the editorial affiliate is on a commission rate almost double that of the coupon site, but a combination of a more than fivefold click-to-sale rate and 18% higher average order value for the coupon site, means they have to drive four clicks for every single coupon site interaction to pull in the same revenue.
+It would, however, be difficult to draw the conclusion that coupons deliver four times as much value as other affiliate types.

-What it does demonstrate is a voucher site has a much greater propensity to turn a potential customer into a paying one.
-A consequence of this is an assumption that voucher sites typically feature further down the sales funnel.
+What it does demonstrate is a coupon site has a much greater propensity to turn a potential customer into a paying one.
+A consequence of this is an assumption that coupon sites typically feature further down the sales funnel.
 Due to the affiliate channel's adherence to the last-click-wins model, this arguably has an associated impact upon other affiliates.

-Putting aside the value discussion for the moment, this general assumption that voucher affiliates are responsible for overwriting a wealth of affiliate content, is mostly associated with so-called content and blogger sites.
-Many feel they use their power, reach and range to sweep away small affiliates who lack the ability to position themselves closer to the
+Putting aside the value discussion for the moment, this general assumption that coupon affiliates are responsible for overwriting a wealth of affiliate content, is mostly associated with so-called content and blogger sites.
+Many feel they use their power, reach and range to sweep away small affiliates who lack the ability to position themselves closer to the customer

 There is a kernel of truth in this, but the variances and vagaries mean it is impossible to draw definitive conclusions.
-One previously for the fashion sector shows us that voucher sites are far more likely to overwrite and be overwritten by other code affiliates than any other affiliate type.
+One previously for the fashion sector shows us that coupon sites are far more likely to overwrite and be overwritten by other code affiliates than any other affiliate type.
 This has the effect that they are more likely to be involved in a multi-affiliate sale than on average.

-"Voucher sites are far more likely to overwrite and be overwritten by other code affiliates than any other affiliate type." way is to understand what happens when more than one affiliate is involved in a sale and which types of content are responsible for superseding earlier dropped
+"Coupon sites are far more likely to overwrite and be overwritten by other code affiliates than any other affiliate type." way is to understand what happens when more than one affiliate is involved in a sale and which types of content are responsible for superseding earlier dropped